quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 ![[imatch-to-socials-album-id.webp]]

+## Tag images for upload
+You need a master and a JPEG version for each image.
+The master holds the metadata and the JPEG version is the image that will be upload.

+Tag the master as the image you want to update by adding it to the root of the `flickr` or `pixelfed` categories created in the previous step.

+The script will find the first JPEG version and upload that, with metadata from the master.
+### Versions and Metadata
+My location hierarchy is quite deep and runs to personal information (see [[Mediabank]]).
+I don't want flickr to be creating keywords for my home address, but if the information is in the hierarchical keywords field in the uploaded file, it will.
+I attempted to get around this by deleting all keywords after an upload and though there were no errors, it didn't seem to work.
+Instead, I've set IMatch to not transfer keywords to versions of images.
+For some this will not be idea, but for me it works.
+The master image has all the keywords and versions have none.

 ### Configure IMatch App
 > [!WARNING] Advanced topic
 > This is an advanced topic that relies you understanding what the instructions I give below mean.
 It's beyond the scope of this document to explain all the details.